-In 1992, a small class of elementary school students (including one of the authors of this paper) was given a simple writing assignment: describe how to make a peanut butter and jelly sandwich.
+In 1992, a small class of second graders (including one of the authors of this paper) was given a simple writing assignment: describe how to make a peanut butter and jelly sandwich.
 After a short period of fervent scribbling, papers were handed in to a teacher, who sat at the front of the room, surrounded by every tool and ingredient that one might need to construct the aforementioned confection.
 Then, one by one, the teacher acted out each set of instructions with the strictest adherence, and with total disregard for disaster or absurdity.
 Amidst the cackling laughter of the delighted students, peanut butter was spread onto walls, jelly onto desks, and bread was pressed into the carpet.
 The lesson: complexity can mask itself within a seemingly simple concept.

-Nearly 20 years later, we found ourselves in the same position as we watched users specify temporal queries: they would begin with an idea that was so simple and purposeful, and end up with metaphorical peanut butter smeared onto metaphorical walls.
+Nearly 20 years later, we found ourselves in the same position as we watched users construct temporal queries: they would begin with an idea that was so simple and purposeful, and end up with metaphorical peanut butter smeared onto metaphorical walls.

-The difficulty with questions involving temporal event sequences is not necessarily understanding the underlying complexity, but articulating that understanding into meaningful queries.
+The difficulty with questions involving temporal event sequences is not necessarily understanding the underlying complexity, but articulating it into meaningful queries.
 Users assume that the simplicity with which they perceive these events, will translate just as easily to the underlying search application.
 For queries involving patterns of point events (events that occur at a single point in time), this assumption typically holds true.
 However, such simple events do not adequately cover the complete range of both medical and real world phenomena.
 Our main partners, epidemiologists at the US Army Pharmacovigilance Center (PVC), are primarily responsible for conducting drug related studies involving prescription administration and medication interaction.
-Their data and their inquiries, are inherently intervalbased.
+Their data and their inquiries, are inherently interval-based.
 For example, they might need to know when two medications are being taken at the same time.
 Additionally, they frequently explore questions in which the absence of an event is the critical point of interest.
 For example, they might be looking for patients who did not experience a symptom after receiving a medication.

 When these types of questions arise, user strategies for specifying queries tend to remain tethered to the simplistic logic of point events, despite the increase in the underlying complexity.
 The result is queries that fail to match the users' intention.
+This problem occurs across a wide range of both clinical and non-clinical domains.